Nav-da-great/Voice-Controlled-Robot/README.md

  The exit command will stop voice recognition if you wish to exit.

- 4. One can also create their commands by either replacing a preexisting command or adding a new command to the _defaultCommands_ dictionary in ```server/VoiceBotClientEnd.py```
+ 4. One can also create their commands by either replacing a preexisting command or adding a new command to the _defaultCommands_ dictionary in ```server/VoiceBotClientEnd.py```.
+If you are to add/replace a command, make sure to edit the if-else-if block in ```src/VoiceBotReceivingEnd.cpp``` since the microcontroller waits for your commands exclusively.